 Our List of Best Books from Fun Reads to Self Help

-Have the stars aligned and you actually have time to read?
-Have you decided to carve out a little “me time”?
-Is your book club looking for a good book?
-Whatever your reason don’t waste precious time searching, we have compiled a list of books we love as well as those recommended by friends.
+Looks like most of us have little more time on our hands lately.
+This is a great distraction from the world around us.
+We have compiled a list of books we love as well as those recommended by friends.
 These are well recommended books in several categories.
 The list is broken down to help your search.
 We’ll continually add to the list so check back.
 Happy reading and who knows, you may find a new favorite!
+Stay healthy friends.

 We’ve highlighted only a few new as well as favorites below.
 For a more extensive list visit our Amazon Bookstore.